hjdesulme/handelldesulme/content/privacy/_index.md

 ## Data Protection

-I are committed to ensuring the security of ymy personal information and take reasonable steps to protect it from unauthorized access or disclosure.
+I are committed to ensuring the security of your personal information and take reasonable steps to protect it from unauthorized access or disclosure.

 ## Consent